Questions: (1.) According to Hays, what were the four historical stages of development in the cultural notions of appropriate mothering in

 The final stage in the development of appropriate mothering, Hays points out, is known as the “Permissive Era”.
 During this particular period a mother’s love and affection was again emphasized; warning mothers that “unvarying obedience is not desirable and training should not come too early or be too strict” (45).
 Although, this era seems to be similar to the second stage of appropriate mothering development, it was not until the ‘permissive era’ that “child rearing became child-centered in the sense of being explicitly determined by the needs and desires of the children” (45).

 Intensive mothering is a historically constructed cultural model for appropriate child care (21).
 This particular model “tell us that children are innocent and priceless, that their rearing should be carried out primarily by individual mothers and that it should be centered on children’s needs, with methods that are informed by experts, labor intensive, and costly” (21).
 I believe that parts of this particular model apply both to my mother and the mothers of my friends.
-I think that all mothers, especially in the United States, have been either consciously or unconsciously affected by this particular parenting model to some degree.
-I know that my Mom definitely read the available literature on child-rearing around the time my three other sisters and I were born and probably adopted some of the methods that were suggested.
+I think that all mothers, especially in the

 It is evident “across the board, individuals who assume the role of nurturer are punished and discouraged from performing the very tasks that everyone agrees are essential” (5).
 For example, many inflexible workplaces guarantee that women will have to cut back on, if not quit, their employment once they have children.
 “The result is a lost of income that produces a bigger wage gap between mothers and childless women than the wage gap between young men and women” (5).